tstrall/adage/cost-management/README.md

 - Attach an email address to receive alerts

 Budgets can be scoped to individual services, accounts, or tag values.

+⚠️ **Note**: The first budget per account is free.
+Additional budgets may incur a small charge.

 ---